nannino4/barback-backend/docs/CodingGuidelines.md

 ## Core Principles

 - **Readability & Maintainability**: Code should be easy to understand, navigate, and modify.
 Prioritize clarity over cleverness.
-- **Code Economy**: Write the least amount of code possible to achieve the objective.
-Avoid unnecessary abstractions and boilerplate.
-- **SOLID Principles**: Follow SOLID principles where they add value.

 ## General Guidelines